astriaorg/docs/docs/cloud-rollup/1-digital-ocean.md

   --sequencer-private-key $SEQUENCER_PRIV_KEY
 ```

-## Watch for startup
+## Watch for rollup startup

-You can watch for the
+You can watch for the Kubernetes pods of the rollup to start with:

 ```bash
 kubectl get pods -n astria-dev-cluster -w